-Homeless man killed at Kirby Parkway & 385, driver says someone inside his car caused the crash
+Homeless man killed at Kirby Parkway & 385, driver says his passenger caused the crash

 “He overdosed hundreds of times, I know of, and God kept him here for a reason.
 God just wanted to take him yesterday, you know,” said Miller

 No one else was injured in the accident.
-So far, Calicutt is the person who has been charged.
+So far, Calicutt is the only person who has been charged.